-When Tiger Woods is on top of his mental game, it’s a beautiful thing to watch.
+During the early 2000s Tiger Woods mental game was the strongest on Tour.
 That’s when his confidence, tempo and positive thinking blend perfectly together.
 Those are the tournaments when he sets the bar for his competitors, being the one to beat.

 Attitude and your mental game are as important as your swing.
 Tiger Woods reeks confidence when he’s on top of his game.